Willdfletch/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/a9bba10f-c799-4013-8545-a6c6825df551)

-Navigate to the osTicket installation files, extract “osTicket-v1.15.8.zip” and copy the upload folder into “c:\inetpub\wwwroot”
+Navigate to the osTicket installation files, extract “osTicket-v1.15.8.zip” and copy the upload folder into “c:\inetpub\wwwroot” (root is what I named my server, yours might be something different)
  - Rename "Upload" to "osTicket"
  - Reload IIS (Internet Information Services, Stop and Start the server)